mozilla/shield-studies-addon-template/docs/Linting.md

 [Linting](<http://en.wikipedia.org/wiki/Lint_(software)>) is important part of code development that provides static analysis and helps to find bugs in code.
-It also helps to developers to adhere to varios style guidelines during the coding stage, rather than only finding out at review time.
+It also helps to developers to adhere to various style guidelines during the coding stage, rather than only finding out at review time.

 It is recommended for any new project to have linting set up from the start.

 # ESLint - Javascript Linting

-This respository is has [ESLint](http://eslint.org) for providing javascript analysis.
+This respository uses [ESLint](http://eslint.org) for providing javascript analysis.
 It is a highly flexible tool especially as it is pluggable, so more rules can be added easily.